foxx3r/learning_group_theory/README.md

 **right-coset** - a coset with a right-side operation for non-abelian groups

-**normal subgroup** - a subgroup such that all left cosets are identicals to the same right coset
+**normal group** - a subgroup such that all left cosets are identicals to the same right coset

-**trivial subgroup** - the only 2 immutable subgroups of a group -- itself and its identity
+**trivial group** - the only 2 immutable subgroups of a group -- itself and its identity

 **nontrivial subgroup** - the same as subgroups, except itself and its identity